-The current year was heavily impacted by the evolution of the global COVID-19 pandemic which manifested the first European infections in Italy, resulting in the activation of containment measures based on physical lockdown starting from March 2020.
-Despite these events, the monitoring and management processes of the loan portfolio, together with the mitigation measures granted by the Authorities (i.e. moratoria "Cura Italia", "Liquidity" Decree and other initiatives of a non-legal nature), have allowed the maintenance of asset quality levels in line with the Institute's risk appetite, despite a physiological acceleration in the cost of risk triggered by market dynamics.
+The current year was impacted by the protraction of the global COVID-19 pandemic which manifested the first European infections in Italy, resulting in the activation of containment measures based on physical lockdown starting from March 2020.
+Despite these events, the monitoring and management processes of the loan portfolio, together with the mitigation measures granted by the Authorities (i.e. moratoria "Cura Italia", "Liquidity" Decree and other initiatives of a non-legal nature), have allowed the maintenance of asset quality levels in line with the Institute's risk appetite and in line with the CoR market changes for the year in progress.